 There is a railway line from Mookgophong to Zebediela which links up in Mookgophong with the important mainline railway line between Pretoria and Beit Bridge (Musina).
 Unfortunately the line to Zebediela is no longer in operation.
-The railway network in this region is also shown on Map 1.12.

 The rail network in Limpopo is mainly used for freight at this point in time.